davefowler/theinformedcompany/src/posts/book-launch-we-need-new-data-books.md

 ## What's new?

-For those of you who've read the starter e-book version, you'll notice that this new edition is still organized around the same 4 stages, but that is an almost complete re-write and contains 3 times the content.
+For those of you who've read the starter e-book version, you'll notice that this new edition is still organized around the same 4 stages, but that is an almost complete re-write with three times the content.
 There are also a few new sections, most notably:

  - **Data Modeling Practices** - There's a full chapter with a number of examples, style guides, steps and best practices for data modeling.
-Someone should probably write a new full book just on data modeling, but until then I believe this is the most in-depth data modeling teachings in the past decade.
+Someone should probably write a new full book solely on data modeling, but until then I believe this is the most in-depth data modeling teachings published in the past decade.
  - **Forward by Tristan Handy** - As the CEO of dbt Labs and longtime publisher of [The Analytics Engineering Roundup](https://roundup.getdbt.com) there's no one more connected or well written on modern data.
 I asked years ago if Tristan would write the forward for the book.
 He happily agreed, and even though dbt Labs is on a crazy trajectory he still found the time to write an inspiring forward.
  - **What's changed** - There is also a final section in the book on *What's changed*, where we've tried to put all the explanations of what's changed in data over the past decade, like ETL -> ELT and C-store warehouses, etc.  We felt it was important to explain changes in the best practices but with our main intended audience being people who're newer to data we didn't want to clutter the book with these explanations spread out along the way.